The Science of Smell

 Rosemary is mostly known for its ability to improve memory, as well as short-term information retention.
 So, whether you’re studying for an exam, or just trying to have a bit more order in your life, a little bit of rosemary can’t hurt!

-This one’s a doozy.
-It’s been used across Asia for thousands of years for its spiritual and health benefits to improve mood, sleep, and stress levels.
+Jasmine is a real winner.
+It’s been used across Asia for thousands of years to improve mood, sleep, and stress levels.
 It also makes delicious tea.

 Thanks to its medical and spiritual benefits, sage’s popularity dates back many years.
 When burned as incense, it’s thought to be great for cleaning the energy of a room.
 When ingested in small amounts as an herb, it can help with depression, asthma, bronchitis, angina, digestive problems, and circulation disorders.
 It has also been shown to fight certain bacterial infections.
 It’s not recommended to be ingested as an essential oil, as it can be poisonous in potent doses.
 But that’s okay, as the aroma alone has been shown to boost mood and improve memory!

-So, the next time you’re trying to relax after a long day at work, or you need to bring in a little calmness to your home, why not try a little scent-based remedy?
+So, the next time you’re trying to relax after a long day at work, or you’re looking to bring a little calmness to your home, why not try a little scent-based remedy?
 Stick that diffuser on and participate in the ancient tradition that is aromatherapy.